Popular music of Manchester

 Manchester's music scene produced successful bands in the 1960s including the Hollies, the Bee Gees and Herman's Hermits.
-After the punk rock era, Manchester produced popular bands including Joy Division, New Order, The Smiths and Simply Red.
+After the punk rock era, Manchester produced popular bands including Joy Division, New Order, the Smiths and Simply Red.
 In the late 1980s, the ecstasy-fuelled dance club scene played a part in the rise of Madchester with bands like the Stone Roses, Inspiral Carpets and Happy Mondays.
 In the 1990s, Manchester saw the rise of Britpop bands, notably Oasis.

 History

 Pop groups of the 1960s and early 1970s

-Manchester and its surrounding area had an impressive music scene before 1976, with groups in the 1960s including the Hollies, the Bee Gees, Herman's Hermits, Wayne Fontana and The Mindbenders, and Freddie and the Dreamers.
+Manchester and its surrounding area had an impressive music scene before 1976, with groups in the 1960s including the Hollies, the Bee Gees, Herman's Hermits, Wayne Fontana and the Mindbenders, and Freddie and the Dreamers.
 Barclay James Harvest formed in nearby Oldham in 1966 and 10cc in Stockport in the early 1970s.
 Top of the Pops was also recorded by the BBC at this time in the city.

 Manchester bands Freddie and the Dreamers, Wayne Fontana and the Mindbenders and Herman's Hermits topped the American Billboard charts consecutively during mid-April – May 1965.
 In 1965, all three bands were numbers 1, 2 and 3 on the US Billboard top 100 for one week.
 Graham Nash of the Hollies moved to California to become part of the rapidly expanding music scene there.
-With the exception of Graham Gouldman of 10cc and Eric Stewart of the Mindbenders (who built Strawberry Studios in Stockport, the UK's first world class recording studio outside London), and Keith Hopwood of Herman's Hermits whose Pluto Studios started in the same building as Strawberry, then spent 1977–1987 in the centre of Manchester there was little reinvestment in Manchester from its local musicians who had been successful.
+With the exception of Graham Gouldman of 10cc and Eric Stewart of the Mindbenders (who built Strawberry Studios in Stockport, the UK's first world class recording studio outside London), and Keith Hopwood of Herman's Hermits (whose Pluto Studios started in the same building as Strawberry, then spent 1977–1987 in the centre of Manchester), there was little reinvestment in Manchester from its local musicians who had been successful.

+Philomena Lynott (1930-2019), the Irish mother of Thin Lizzy frontman Phil Lynott, ran the Clifton Grange Hotel (on the corner of Wellington Road and Alness Road) in Whalley Range from 1966 to 1980.
+On visits to Manchester, Phil Lynott would stay with her there, and took inspiration from the colourful 'showbiz' clientele he met who frequented the hotel.
+The Thin Lizzy songs "Clifton Grange Hotel", "Johnny The Fox Meets Jimmy The Weed" and "The Boys Are Back in Town" were inspired by characters and events in the hotel during the period.